cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 ---

-## Closing
+## What Sticks

 AI adoption in enterprise procurement depends on change management as much as model selection.
 Trust is built through transparency, not perfection.
 Starting narrow with clear risk boundaries accelerates scaling more than launching broadly with loose constraints.

-The highest-leverage product work in this domain is designing decision boundaries, anticipating failure modes, and building systems that degrade safely under uncertainty.
+The most impactful product work in this domain is designing decision boundaries, anticipating failure modes, and building systems that degrade safely under uncertainty.
 The AI is a component.
 The product is the decision system that surrounds it.